AceGK/imperial-archive/README.md

 ## 🤖 AI Development Notice

-This project was developed with assistance from AI (Claude, ChatGPT) for:
+This project was developed with assistance from AI (Claude) for:
 - **Rapid prototyping** - Quickly scaffolding components, boilerplates, and testing ideas
 - **Debugging & troubleshooting** - Diagnosing functional and styling issues
 - **Documentation** - Helping structure and write this README